Bullialdus (crater)

+Bullialdus is a lunar impact crater located in the western part of the Mare Nubium.
+T. W. Webb calls it a "grand crater ... with a quadruple central hill".
+Patrick Moore said this is, "a particularly fine crater; it has been described as a miniature Copernicus," a reference to Copernicus crater.
+To the north by north-west of Bullialdus is the broken-rimmed and lava-flooded crater Lubiniezky.
+South-west of Bullialdus lies the smaller crater König.

+This crater is named after French astronomer Ismaël Boulliau (1605-1694).
+His name was incorporated into lunar nomenclature by Italian astronomer Giovanni B. Riccioli in 1651.
+Its designation was formally adopted by the International Astronomical Union in 1935.

+Description

 The relatively isolated location of this crater serves to highlight its well-formed shape.
 Bullialdus has a high outer rim that is circular but observers have noted a slightly polygonal appearance.
 The inner walls are terraced and contain many signs of landslips.
 The outer ramparts are covered in a wide ejecta blanket that highlights a radial pattern of low ridges and valleys.